Thevenel/leetcode-solutions/README.md

     - complexity: O(n) time, O(n) space.
 4. **Dictionary Approach**: Use a dictionary to check if a number occurs more than once in the list.
     - complexity: O(n) time, O(n) space.

+### Valid Anagram Check

+- [Valid Anagram Check](arrays/valid_anagram/): A solution to determine if two strings are anagrams of each other.

+### Possible solutions
+Here are some possible approaches to solve the Valid Anagram Check problem:

+1. **Sorting Approach**: Sort both strings and compare them.
+    - complexity: O(n log n) time, O(1) space (or O(n) if using a sorting algorithm that requires additional space).

+2. **Hash Map Approach**: Use a hash map to count the frequency of each character in both strings and compare the counts.
+    - complexity: O(n) time, O(1) space (since the character set is limited).
+3. **Array Count Approach**: Use an array of fixed size (e.g., 26 for lowercase letters) to count character occurrences.
+    - complexity: O(n) time, O(1) space.